wschimitsch/chess/README.md

 # Chess

 A Java-based chess game implemented using the Swing library for the GUI.
 The project is built using Maven for dependency management and build automation.
+Originally developed for a Advanced Java and OOP college course.

 ## Features